kmoore1616/WCU-Wind-Tunnel/README.md

 ---

-#### DAQ Hardware Description
+#### Test Section Overview

+The test section is the box with the clear window where data is collected.
+This data collection is facilitated by the DAQ.

 The DAQ acts as a combined multimeter and power supply, used to monitor and control each subsystem.
-The NI-9239 module has two terminals per channel (0 = positive, 1 = negative).

 - **Pressure Transmitters**:
   [LPPT25-20-V30H pressure transmitters](https://www.automationdirect.com/adc/shopping/catalog/process_control_-a-_measurement/pressure_sensors/pressure_transmitters/lppt25-20-v30h) output 4-20 mA, mapping to -14.7 to 30 PSIG (relative to ambient).